 - Mortgage or any debt obtained against your home

 - Council tax

 - Court fines (if any)

 You might as well opt for a reliable debt consolidation service in a bid to bring all your debts under one umbrella debt.
 The rate of interest applicable on the remaining debt would be less than that what you were paying before.
-It not only aids you secure lower rate of interest but also lets you track your loans in an easier fashion.
-But, exercise due prudence in consulting the top ten reviews of the debt consolidation service providers before settling for one of them.
+It not only aids you to secure a lower rate of interest but also lets you track your loans in an easier fashion.
+But, exercise due to prudence in consulting the top ten reviews of the debt consolidation service providers before settling for one of them.

 One of the most effective solutions in this regard would be to turn to a financial advisor as you find that you have been consistently unable to pay your debts off.
-Don’t wait until you lose your home or are compelled to declare yourself a bankrupt.
+Don’t wait until you lose your home or are compelled to declare yourself bankrupt.

 Make sure that you’re adopting a methodic approach towards your financial responsibility.
 Even if you are turning to professional debt relief or consolidation services, you yourself should sit down with all your statements, receipts, and dues in order to calculate how much you’ve paid and how much you owe.
 Consider the rates of interest and late fees on each of your debts.
-This will help you estimate whether at all you are paying up lower rate of interest after opting for consolidation or not.
+This will help you estimate whether you are paying a lower rate of interest after opting for consolidation or not.
 Additionally, you would be able to get an idea of if you would be able to repay them or not.